Russell Henderson

 Russell Audley Ferdinand "Russ" Henderson MBE (7 January 1924 – 18 August 2015) was a jazz musician on the piano and the steelpan.
 Originally from Trinidad and Tobago, he settled in England in the 1950s.
+As Kevin Le Gendre has stated in Jazzwise about Henderson: "Along with the likes of Rupert Nurse he was one of the key musicians to back London-based calypsonians such as the legendary Lord Kitchener during the heyday of the calypso and highlife label Melodisc, and he carried on developing myriad hybrids of jazz, West Indian and Latin music throughout the 1950s and 60s."

-He is most widely recognised as one of the founding figures of the Notting Hill Carnival in London, United Kingdom.
+Henderson is most widely recognised as one of the founding figures of the Notting Hill Carnival in London, United Kingdom.

 Biography

 Russell Henderson was born in Belmont, Port-of-Spain, where he grew up.
 He founded the Russell Henderson Quartet in the 1940s and was soon well known in Trinidad, accompanying calypsonians such as Lord Pretender, Mighty Growler and Roaring Lion.
 He was also pianist for Beryl McBurnie's dance troupe at the Little Carib Theatre in Woodbrook, and taught melodies to the steelpan pioneer Ellie Mannette of Invaders Steelband.

 In 1951, Henderson travelled to England to study piano tuning at the North London Polytechnic.

 He settled in England and founded Britain's first steelband combo (The Russ Henderson Steel Band) with Mervyn Constantine and Sterling Betancourt in late 1952.
 They played their first gig at The Sunset Club at 50 Carnaby Street.
 Other compatriots Henderson worked with in the early London days were calypsonians Lord Kitchener and Young Tiger.
+Henderson's steelband played at the "Caribbean Carnival" organised at St Pancras Town Hall in 1959 by Trinidadian activist Claudia Jones in response to the 1958 Notting Hill race riots.

-From 1962 Henderson began playing on Sunday lunchtimes at the Coleherne pub on Old Brompton Road, Earls Court, where he wa joined by other West Indian jazz musicians including Joe Harriott and Shake Keane.
+From 1962, Henderson began playing on Sunday lunchtimes at the Coleherne pub on Old Brompton Road, Earls Court, where he was joined by other West Indian jazz musicians including Joe Harriott and Shake Keane, as well as by the likes of Graham Bond, John Surman, Davey Graham and Philly Joe Jones.

 Henderson was vitally involved in building up Notting Hill Carnival, having played at the first Children's Carnival there in 1964.
 In 1966, a street party for neighbourhood children turned into a carnival procession when Henderson decided to liven things up by leading his steel band down the street, followed by a growing crowd.
+As Henderson recalled in 2007: "A woman called Rhaune Laslett, a social worker, used to have a street fete for children and she asked me to play for the kids for free.
+It was a short street and she'd block it off and tie some buntings across.
+I agreed.